January 19, 2022

 Your friend who sells cold-pressed juices could call herself a nutritionist.
 The teenager who works at the supplement store could call themselves a nutritionist.
 The graduate student who decided not to pursue an RD-credentials could call themselves a nutritionist.

-You can clearly see above, the wide spectrum a nutritionist can fall under.
 Some individuals may have great knowledge of nutrition while others may have limited understanding.

 Since nutritionists are not required to have a nutrition degree, training, or internships to hold their title, an increasing number of nutritionists do not have related degrees.